 The following processes have been developed to ensure that withdrawal from the university is easily navigated by both the student and university personnel who may be providing guidance.
 The responsibility for successfully navigating these responsibilities ultimately lies with the student requesting the withdrawal.
 Key terms associated with the withdrawal process are defined in these procedures, as are the roles and responsibilities of key stakeholders.
 The withdrawal processes are then outlined in four categories: Standard Withdrawal, Medical Withdrawal, University Initiated Withdrawal, and Out of Term Withdrawal.
 Each withdrawal category has unique considerations that impact student success which must be balanced with the university’s administrative responsibilities.
 These processes provide consistency and also maintain an appropriately rigorous academic environment.

 Standard Withdrawal is defined as dropping all classes for the current term after the semester/session has begun.
-Students who are considering withdrawal from the university should immediately consult their academic adviser to discuss reasons for the withdrawal and alternatives.
+Students who are considering withdrawal from the university should immediately consult their academic advisor to discuss reasons for the withdrawal and alternatives.
 The withdrawal procedures established by the Office of the Registrar must be followed otherwise course instructors will assign grades or marks they consider appropriate.
 Since these grades may be F’s, students are advised that failure to follow the prescribed withdrawal procedures may adversely affect their academic record.

 Standard withdrawals occur in three periods during the typical 16 week fall and spring terms.